 William Bull, a representative of the Indian Department, was sent in 1873 to explore the region to ascertain the amount of good agricultural lands and also the quality and quantity of timber resources.
 He reported that the town plot and some of the surrounding area was “nearly all burnt off, leaving the white rocky ridges quite bare”.
-However, Bull also reported that the area, nearly four thousand acres, adjacent to the community was perhaps the best in the region.

 The hardier pioneers remained.
 While many continued to cultivate the soil, they turned to other ventures to sustain their families.
 Many worked for the lumbering companies that held the timber rights in the area.
 Fishing had long been carried out in the area.
 Editions of the Owen Sound Comet from the early 1850s report of fishermen arriving from “Tupper Murray” with large catches of fish to trade for supplies.
-Many of the early settlers to the region augmented their diets and income by fishing.

 The area around Tobermory Ontario remained relatively isolated for many decades.
 Land transportation was difficult at best.
 Consequently, the community was dependent upon the vessels that sailed around the tip of Bruce Peninsula from Georgian Bay to Lake Huron.